 California mobilizes National Guard amid concern over unrest

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom is mobilizing 1,000 members of the National Guard over concerns of civil unrest ahead of President Donald Trump leaving office.
+(AP) — California Gov. Gavin Newsom on Thursday mobilized 1,000 members of the National Guard amid other security precautions over concerns of civil unrest ahead of President Donald Trump leaving office.

-State officials also Thursday erected a temporary chain link fence around the state Capitol, bolstering other temporary and permanent barriers.

-The California Highway Patrol is refusing to issue permits for rallies at the Capitol.
+The state also erected a temporary chain link fence around the state Capitol, bolstering other temporary and permanent barriers, and the California Highway Patrol has refused to issue permits for rallies that had been planned there.

 The moves come as the FBI and others warn of the potential for nationwide civil unrest before or during next week’s inauguration of President-elect Joe Biden.

+“We’re taking important steps here in California in light of what we saw in our nation’s Capitol just last week,” Newsom said, calling it “an undemocratic and unconscionable assault on our republic and the freedom upon which our nation was founded.”

+“We will respond to any potential violent civil unrest leading up to or during the inaugural, if required,” he said in a video message.
+“We’re treating this very seriously and deploying significant resources to protect public safety, critical infrastructure and First Amendment Rights, but let me be clear: there will be no tolerance for violence.”

-Other states including Oregon and Washington also have deployed the National Guard.
-The Guard also has been placed at the U.S. Capitol, which was attacked last week by Trump supporters.
+Oregon, Washington, Ohio and Pennsylvania are among states that also have deployed the National Guard.
+The Guard also has been placed at the U.S. Capitol, which was attacked and ransacked last week by Trump supporters.

+The California state Capitol has largely been locked down for months because of the coronavirus pandemic, but lawmakers have begun meeting there mostly with remote participation from the public.
+The Capitol has also been the site of weekly weekend clashes between Trump supporters and counter-demonstrators.

+The highway patrol rejected a request for a daylong “Let Freedom Ring” rally Sunday that organizer Chris Bish had expected to draw 3,000 people.
+She said the goal was to gather petition signatures to recall Newsom, to register voters, to support her congressional campaign, and “to peacefully protest our compromised election.”

 By DON THOMPSON